bec-archer/SR80-Manuals/user-manual.md

 **If the scan doesn't find anything:** The sticker hasn't been assigned to any item yet.
 You can assign it right now from any item's detail view — see "Assigning a Tag After Check-In" below.
 If the tag was retired, the app will tell you — see "Scanning Old / Retired Tags" below.
 If the equipment has no active job (closed or totaled), you'll see "No active item found" — creating new jobs is a Front Counter task.
 If you accidentally scan a shipping label or other non-shop QR code, you'll see **"Not an SR-80 tag"** — the app knows it's not one of ours because shop tags always start with "SR-".

 **If the sticker is too damaged to scan:** Tap **"Enter code manually"** below the viewfinder frame to type the code directly.
 The code is printed on the sticker label below the QR pattern.
 If the device has no camera or camera access is denied, manual entry is offered as the primary option.

+**If you switch apps with the scanner open:** The scanner closes itself when you leave the app, so you'll come back to whatever screen you were on before scanning (Job Board or the Tech Station queue).
+Tap the scan icon again to start a fresh scan.
+This is intentional — leaving a half-suspended camera open across an app switch can cause the camera to misbehave on later scans.

 ---